Atata stands with Ukraine

 Components

-Contains a rich set of ready to use components for inputs, tables, lists, etc.
+Contains a rich set of ready-to-use components for inputs, tables, lists, etc.

 Integration

-Works on any .NET test engine (e.g. NUnit, xUnit, SpecFlow) as well as on CI systems like Jenkins, GitHub Actions or TeamCity.
+Works on any .NET test engine (e.g. NUnit, xUnit, SpecFlow) as well as on CI systems like Jenkins, GitHub Actions, or TeamCity.

 Triggers